Radhe (2021 film): Plot

 Rana, a ruthless gangster, shifts to Mumbai to start a drug business.
 He kills a man for not returning the money he borrowed from him.
 The man is an accomplice of Mansoor Bhai.
-Rana starts selling drugs to not only to college students but to school children as well.
-Due to this, 12 people committed suicide in the last 3 months due to drug addiction.
-Mumbai Police send two senior officers to stop Rana but they were heavily drugged and killed.
-The police force decides to send Radhe, an undercover police officer to the case.
+Rana starts selling drugs not only to college students but to school children as well.
+Due to this, 12 people commit suicide in 3 months due to drug addiction.
+Mumbai Police sends two senior officers to stop Rana but they are heavily drugged and killed.
+The police force decides to send Radhe, an undercover police officer to resolve the case.
 He accepts the job.
 Radhe meets Diya Abhyankar, a model, and falls in love with her.
 Radhe tells her that he is an aspiring model and that his name is Bholu.
 Diya slowly falls in love with Radhe.
 Radhe finds out from fellow officers that there are two gangs that operate under their jurisdiction.
 The first gang is led by Dilawar and the second gang is led by Dagdu Dada.
 Both the gangs are at war with each other.

 Radhe defeats all the men in Dagdu Dada's gang including Dada.
-Radhe arrests one of Dada's men and question him.
+Radhe arrests one of Dada's men and questions him.
 He tells him that Dilawar's brother Mansoor deals with drugs.
-Radhe goes to Dilawar's area and threatens them to bring him Mansoor.
+Radhe goes to Dilawar's area and threatens his men to bring him out.
 Dilawar agrees but Radhe arrests Dilawar.
 He makes Dilawar and Dada find peace with each other.
 Rana teams up with Mansoor and they lure Dilawar to them.
 Rana and his men brutally stab Dilawar to death.
 Later, Radhe finds out that Diya is the sister of Radhe's senior officer Avinash Abhyankhar.
 Avinash approves of their relationship.
 Rana and his guards kill Dada's gang members.
 In the next two days, Rana sells more drugs.
 Radhe gets information that Rana and his guards will be going to the Allied PD club.
 Radhe goes to the pub and fights Rana in the restroom.
-Radhe gets beat up by Rana and his guards.
+Radhe gets beaten up by Rana and his guards.
 They escape just as the police arrive.